Cempaka intensifies into a typhoon as it approaches China

 (CNN)Tropical Storm Cempaka strengthened into a typhoon early Tuesday over the South China Sea.

-The storm had winds up to 120 kph (75 mph) and was located about 185 km (115 miles) southwest of Hong Kong as of 5 p.m.
+The storm had winds up to 120 kph (75 mph) and was located about 185 kilometers (115 miles) southwest of Hong Kong as of 5 p.m.
 ET.
 Further intensification is not expected as it nears land.

 Landfall is expected Tuesday afternoon or evening local time near the city of Yangjiang in southeastern China's Guangdong Province.